Atkins Agrees to Final $2.67B SNC-Lavalin Buy Offer

 Under the deal, set to close in the third quarter, Atkins CEO Uwe Krueger will step down

-Canada-based engineer-contractor SNC-Lavalin is set to pay $2.67 billion to buy UK design giant Atkins under a final offer announced on April 20 that both firms' boards have approved.
+Global engineer-contractor SNC-Lavalin Group Inc. is set to pay $2.67 billion to buy UK design giant Atkins under a final offer announced on April 20 that both firms' boards have approved.

 SNC-Lavalin says the offer represents a 35% premium to the closing price of Atkins shares on March 31.

-The Montreal firm, which had until May 1 to finalize its offer made on April 3, would benefit from Atkins’ broader exposure to U.S. and U.K. infrastructure markets and being able to move away from oil-and-gas work, while the British firm would gain size to bid larger projects.
+The Montreal-based company, which had until May 1 to finalize its offer made on April 3, would benefit from Atkins’ broader exposure to U.S. and U.K. infrastructure markets and being able to move away from oil-and-gas work, while the British firm would gain size to bid larger projects.

 SNC-Lavalin says the acquisition will create a $9-billion professional services and project management giant with 53,000 employees that will "significantly improve" its margins and "further balance its business portfolio" in infrastructure, rail and nuclear sectors.
 The combined entity would remain based in Montreal.